-Mitcham Junction (in TfL Zone 4) is served by Southern trains from Victoria (taking 20-25 minutes) and Thameslink trains through central London, taking slightly longer.
-The normal service is half-hourly on both routes, although on Sundays there are actually twice as many Southern trains.
-The next two stations on this line (Hackbridge and Carshalton) are close to the walk route and have the same level of service.
+Mitcham Junction (in TfL Zone 4) is served by Southern trains from Victoria taking 22 minutes, and Thameslink trains through central London taking slightly longer; the off-peak service is half-hourly on both routes.
+The next two stations on this line (Hackbridge and Carshalton) are close to the walk route and have a similar level of service.

-From the Croydon or Wimbledon areas you could use Routes 3 & 4 of the Tramlink network to access this walk.
-There is a Tramlink stop at Mitcham Junction station, and near the end of the walk the Phipps Bridge and Morden Road stops are just outside Morden Hall Park.
+From the Croydon or Wimbledon areas you could access this walk via Tramlink.
+There are stops at Mitcham Junction and Wandle Park, and near the end of the walk the Phipps Bridge and Morden Road stops are just outside Morden Hall Park.

 There are several places where you could break for refreshment towards the end of the walk.
 The National Trust's Potting Shed café (020-8545 6850) in Morden Hall Park is open to 6pm (5pm winter) and is likely to be busy on fine weekends; a coffee shop is open at peak times in the nearby Stables.
 A little further on there is a café at Deen City Farm.

-Stronger fare is available at Merton Abbey Mills, ten minutes before the end of the walk.
-The William Morris (020-8540 0216) pub has a fine riverside location, while the small Merton Apprentice serves craft beers and ciders (limited opening hours: from noon Sat, Sun, BH; 4pm Tue–Fri; closed Mon).
+Stronger fare is available ten minutes before the end of the walk at Merton Abbey Mills.
+The William Morris pub by the river has closed, but the small Merton Apprentice serves craft beers and ciders (limited opening hours: from noon Sat, Sun, BH; 4pm Tue–Fri; closed Mon).
 If you want some final refreshment before catching the tube the Charles Holden (020-8540 1918) pub opposite Colliers Wood station has a large beer garden backing on to Wandle Park.